stevenhiek/iFood-Campaign-Analytics/README.md

 ## Executive Summary
 **iFood is the leading food delivery platform in Brazil**, surpassing American counterparts like DoorDash and Uber Eats.
 Founded in 2011, iFood connects restaurants, couriers, and customers through a seamless app experience, offering on-demand food and grocery delivery while **commanding over 80% of Brazil’s market share.**

+The Recency, Frequency, Monetary (RFM) Model is used to group customers by purchasing behavior: Top Customer, Loyal Customer, Promising, At-Risk, and Lost customer segments.
 The majority of campaign respondents across the marketing campaigns were Loyal Customer (37%) and At Risk (27%) segments.
 The Loyal Customer segment generated a significant portion of total revenue at 47%. **To maximize return on investment (ROI), the Loyal Customer segment should be prioritized, as it generated an ROI of 3.1 across all campaigns.** Future campaigns should incorporate the top demographic attributes of higher income, absence of family, and older age, which correlate to higher spend.

 The following sections will enhance customer profiling and explore ways to personalize marketing campaigns to inform targeting strategies and budget allocation.